Swift Microwave Treatment

 Does it hurt?

-It is not uncommon for patients to feel a sharp sensation, like an injection or a bee sting.
+It is not uncommon for patients to feel a sharp or hot sensation, like an injection or a bee sting.
 This lasts for a few seconds only.
 Unlike most treatments for verruca, pain felt during the treatment quickly subsides, and only in very rare cases is there any prolonged discomfort.
 However, if you have a particularly low pain threshold you may wish to consider one of our other treatment options.

 Are microwaves safe?